Undergraduate Teaching 2025-26

 Timing and Structure

 Students work to their own schedule.
-A staffed "surgery" runs every weekday 10-11am to give help, advice and feedback.
+A staffed "surgery" runs according to the lab timetable.

 Prerequisites